2. The purposes of the processing

 6. Retention of personal data

-6.1 Personal data is only retained for as long as is necessary to fulfil the purposes described above and if Sileon is obliged to store personal data for a certain period of time by law, e.g., according to rules on accounting and money laundering.
+6.1 Personal data is only retained for as long as it is necessary to fulfil the purposes described above and if Sileon is obliged to store personal data for a certain period of time by law, e.g., according to rules on accounting and money laundering.
 This means that most of the personal data collected about you will be automatically deleted after a payment has been made or a credit has been paid off.
 There are certain exceptions that result in Sileon retaining personal data even after a debt relationship has ended, these are described below.

 6.2 Contact information and identity information will be retained by Sileon’s system after each completed purchase for a shorter period in order to enable troubleshooting and testing.